Software problem delays cargo ship arrival at space station

 However, about six hours before the capsule was due to dock, a computer software problem caused Cygnus to reject navigation data radioed from the station, Orbital Sciences wrote in a status report on its website.

-The glitch temporarily halted Cygnus' approach to the station, a $100 billion research complex that flies about 250 miles above Earth.
+The glitch temporarily halted Cygnus' approach to the station, a $100 billion research complex that flies about 250 miles (about 400 km) above Earth.

 Orbital Sciences said it had found the cause of the data discrepancy and was developing a software fix.